Our Story

 Jonny’s life in music has already fulfilled many of the dreams he conjured up as a child.
 Early on, he realized that playing music could bring him closer to the legends he idolized, eventually playing shows with Bo Diddley and Wilson Pickett at age 19, and later backing Jamaican legends Laurel Aitken and Doreen Shaffer with his former band The Stingers ATX.
 Writing songs also took him out on the road, touring much of Europe, the US, and South America with his own material.
 His large catalog of original music received licensing attention when his song “Get Away” was placed in a major motion picture, The Long Weekend (Lionsgate, Gold Circle Films).
 Writing and recording all the while, to date he has eight full-length albums under his belt.

 Looking over Jonny’s catalog is a lot like looking at the menu of your favorite comfort food joint - a recognizable array of go-to dishes, made into something new.
-His latest release, The Moment You Arrive (2021), jumps off as a culmination of the genres that have always informed his songwriting; blues, soul, rock, country, and Jamaican ska and reggae.
+His most recent release, The Moment You Arrive (2021), jumps off as a culmination of the genres that have always informed his songwriting; blues, soul, rock, country, and Jamaican ska and reggae.
 With this record, Jonny brought in Michael TA Thompson to produce, pulling the songwriting and organic feel of The JMQ, his long standing band, to the forefront.
 The lyrical content explores a running theme of how music and life inform each other.
 For example, the album’s single, “Jubal,” celebrates the life of a friend, music maker and forever source of joy, while songs like “Inspiration” discuss the unpredictable coming of the muse.
 Other times, the groove takes center stage, especially in uplifting, horn driven songs like “Pretty Green Lights.”
 Moment is a carefully curated small menu; no guest musicians, just a true sense of gratitude from a band that loves playing together, especially following an unprecedented time apart due to COVID-19.

 "On The Moment You Arrive Jonny Meyers pulls from soul, R&B, rock, reggae and even folk to create a record that sounds like what a young Elvis Costello may have made today - Elizabeth McQueen, Producer/Host KUTX Austin

 After a nine-year stint living in Austin, Jonny returned home to Queens where he immediately got to work forming bands and making new music.
 Again, another chance partnership emerged, as Jonny was introduced to Kevin Batchelor, which would alter the course of his music moving forward.
 Kevin, a highly touted trumpet player and vocalist, whose credits include Jason Mraz, The Skatalites, Steel Pulse and more, became the voice behind Jonny’s latest ska and reggae compositions.
 Together, they formed a band called Kevin Batchelor’s Grand Concourse, and released a self-titled album in 2011.
 At the same time, Jonny’s solo career began to take form as Jonny hooked up with Seth Goldberg (drums), Dan Jeselsohn (bass) and Billy Villano (Pedal Steel) to form Jonny Meyers & The Trio.
 Jonny released his solo debut, “Somewhere You’ve Been,” in 2014 with help from Kevin as a guest musician.
 The songs on “Somewhere You’ve Been” are a clear indication of how the scene in Austin influenced Jonny’s writing and guitar playing.
 Songs like “Five Minutes on a Train,” became a wildly popular sing along in Jonny’s local scene, while songs like “Satisfaction Guaranteed,” exemplify the gritty natural guitar sound that drew Jonny to Austin in the first place.
-As if that wasn’t enough, in 2017, Kevin asked Jonny to take the guitar chair in his illustrious NYC Ska Orchestra, an 18-piece ska/jazz big band.

 On The Moment You Arrive, Jonny Meyers showcases his eclectic songwriting and powerful backing band to deliver both a fun musical journey along with reflective lyrics which I found very refreshing to listen to in these times.” - Matt Busch